knhq/Simple-ssh-botnet/README.md

         AttributeError: 'NoneType' object has no attribute 'sendline'

 I can't solve it now.
-Just run more times to continue.
+Just run it more times to continue.
 # Usage :

     python3 botnet.py